weberdomi-ctrl/ford-triplog/docs/configuration.md

 > [!IMPORTANT]
 > Ford Triplog does not communicate directly with your vehicle.
 >
-> All vehicle information is provided by the official FordPass integration.
+> All vehicle information is provided by the FordPass integration.

 ---